How to Become a Restaurant Server

 Will every restaurant hire you to start from scratch?
 No. Highbrow establishments expect experience from most employees.
 And like any job, a worker with experience is going to have better luck getting hired.
 But many restaurants are willing to hire people with no experience, especially if they're short-staffed.

-If the job market in your area is tough (or if you’re below the age employers prefer), you’ll have better luck getting your foot in the door as a dishwasher, busser, or hostess.
-If you do well, you might end up with a “battlefield promotion.”
-But even if that’s not in the cards, you’ll have the experience to show prospective employers in the future.
+If the job market in your area is tough (or if you're below the age employers prefer), you'll have better luck getting your foot in the door as a dishwasher, busser, or hostess.
+If you do well, you might end up with a "battlefield promotion."
+But even if that's not in the cards, you'll have experience to show prospective employers in the future.